Eric-Vandenberg/MacBook-Calculator/README.md

 #
 #
 #More recent changes included converting the power button to a toggle functionality
-#A small gradient toggle change occurs one each click of this toggle button
+#A small gradient toggle change occurs on each click of this toggle button
-# Future animations will include a life like visual of the calculator program fading out and the computer screen blackout
+# Future animations will include a life-like visual of the calculator program fading out and the computer screen blacking out